Paul lives in Thailand and has been married to a Buddhist for many years. He has observed merit-making inside and outside of temples.

 In this life, if you respect a philosopher, a learned man, and the elderly, you will have good luck, be clever, and live a long life.

-Also, if you avoid killing animals and release them, you will have many descendants.
+Also, if you avoid killing animals and releasing them, you will have many descendants.

 - Publication from an Unknown Buddhist Temple in Udon Thani, Thailand